Aphthona czwalinae

 Common Name: Black leafy spurge flea beetle (2,3)

-around Hungary.
-It's found in Eastern to central Europe, central
+Europe around Hungary.
+It's found in Eastern to central

-Asia, Eastern Siberia, and in limited cases, Eastern Austria and
+Europe, central Asia, Eastern Siberia, and in limited cases,

 Life Cycle: